 Bodegas Consejo de la Alta is located in a tiny town the Ebro river.
-It’s a place that could simply be described as between: it’s between the two major Riojan cities of of Haro and Logrono.
+It’s a place that could be described as between: it’s between the two major Riojan cities of Haro and Logrono.
 It is located between Basque Country and La Rioja.
 It’s located between two other wineries; Bodegas Riojanas and Marques de Caceres.

 Bodegas Consejo de la Alta nació en 1990 en Cenicero (La Rioja), siendo ésta una zona privilegiada para el cultivo.

 Los vinos de Bodegas Consejo de la Alta se elaboran casi en su totalidad con la uva tempranillo, contando en ocasiones con pequeños porcentajes de mazuelo y graciano.

 La selección del terreno, la calidad de la vendimia, las prácticas enológicas y la calidad del roble son algunos de los motivos por lo que se producen vinos de excelente calidad.

 Not a single author has ever written about them or even interviewed them.
 They are a mystery.
 All is known is that their winemaker is Ignacio Fernández Lacuesta, who was a winemaking consultant for the past decade before coming on board at the winery in 2012.
 As to who the winemaker was in 2011, there are no records anywhere.

 What I do know is that the winery has been making remarkable modern-style wines since at least 2004, when I first tried the Cata de Consejero.
 This wine is what tempranillo is all about.
 Dark fruit accented with tobacco, leather, and burnt licorice on the nose.
 There is a flash of fresh pomegranate and ocean air on the palate, which quickly moved to sage and cigar boxes.
 Dried fruit and burnt vanilla show up in the finish.
 Outstanding.